TNL-Project/TNL/Documentation/UsersGuide/Graphs/ug_GraphAlgorithms.md

 \snippet Graphs/Algorithms/GraphExample_Trees.cpp is tree basic

-The edge-predicate overload ignores edges for which the predicate returns `false`:
+The edge-predicate variant constructs a SubGraph via `makeSubGraph(graph, edgeOnly, edgePredicate)`:

 \snippet Graphs/Algorithms/GraphExample_Trees.cpp is tree edge predicate

-The induced-subgraph overload restricts the check to an explicit list of active vertices:
+The induced-subgraph variant constructs a SubGraph from a vertex-index array:

 \snippet Graphs/Algorithms/GraphExample_Trees.cpp is tree induced

-The induced-subgraph overload combined with an edge predicate:
+The induced-subgraph + edge-predicate variant constructs a SubGraph with both a vertex-index array and an edge predicate:

 \snippet Graphs/Algorithms/GraphExample_Trees.cpp is tree induced edge predicate

-The `isTreeIf` overload activates vertices via a vertex predicate:
+The predicate-based variant constructs a SubGraph with a vertex predicate:

 \snippet Graphs/Algorithms/GraphExample_Trees.cpp is tree if

-The `isTreeIf` overload combined with an edge predicate:
+The predicate + edge-predicate variant constructs a SubGraph with both filters:

 \snippet Graphs/Algorithms/GraphExample_Trees.cpp is tree if edge predicate